CumulusNetworks/docs/content/nvue-reference/Show-Commands/Static-Routing.md

 ## <h>nv show vrf \<vrf-id\> router static \<route-id\> via \<via-id\> flag</h>

-Shows the flag value for the static route with the next hop in the specified VRF.
+Shows the flag value for the static route with the next hop for the specified VRF.

 ### Command Syntax